 So what can you do?

-Even though the systems in place around us have a heavy influence on our lives, there still are some things you can do to help even the playing field for everyone.
-Depending on the time, money, and privilege you have, here are some ways to make a difference:
+The systems in place around us have a heavy influence on our lives.
+But there still are some things you can do to help even the playing field for everyone.
+Depending on your personal circumstances, here are somethings you can do.

 1. Maximize positive impact per dollar

 We often think about our return-on-investment when it comes to money.
 But how about also thinking about maximizing the good we can do with our money?

 Although our financial decisions can feel incredibly personal, they can also affect our communities and even the planet.
 The food we buy, how we get to work, or the banks we use all have an impact somewhere else.